RS3885/Gem/README.md

 Select the Gematria Calculator.
 This opens the options screen for running IE.

-Choose the emulatation tab
+Choose the emulatation tab,
-Choose IE 8
+Choose IE 8,
 Choose IE 11 string

 Return to page, top far right page/rectangle item